dominiksalvet/ux430ua-jack-volume/CONTRIBUTING.md

 # Contribution Guide

-The development of this project is published on the URL stated in the [*meta/dev-url*](meta/dev-url) file and **everyone is welcome to contribute** there.
+The development of this project is published on this [GitLab page](https://gitlab.com/dominiksalvet/ux430ua-jack-volume) and **everyone is welcome to contribute** there.
 Here is described how.

 ## Suggestions